 Posted by Trupti Pandya on Aug 26, 2016

-It takes more courage to examine the dark corners of your own soul than it does for a solider to fight on a battlefield- W.B.YeatsThis year I witnessed this incredible journey of six Bangladeshi girls transforming from being victims of human trafficking to therapeutic dance and movement practitioners.
-The home where they stay is surrounded by high walls, heavy gates and security.
+It takes more courage to examine the dark corners of your own soul than it does for a solider to fight on a battlefield- W.B.YeatsThis year I witnessed an incredible journey of six Bangladeshi girls' transformation, from being victims of human trafficking to therapeutic dance movement practitioners.
+The home where they stay is surrounded by high walls, heavy gates and security guards.
 I enter the premise after my official check and as I walk in I see coconut trees swaying and stretching tall as if trying to reach the sky.
 I see few girls sweeping the unkempt play ground, few more sitting on an uneven raised platform chatting, applying oil in each other’s hair and making braids.
 From one of the corners I see few girls carrying a big pot of poha from their common kitchen for their breakfast.
 I hear the care taker calling out names of the girls who are going to participate in our nine month long program.
-I enter this huge room with a tin roof, walls painted pale yellow with a small T.V suspended from one of the wall and a few windows wired with rods blocking the light and ventilation.
+I enter a huge room with a tin roof, walls painted pale yellow with a small T.V suspended from one of the wall and a few windows wired with rods blocking the light and ventilation.
 I was here looking at a group of twelve 13-18 year old girls, six from India and six from Bangladesh.

 I could see a veil of shyness and some discomfort with curiosity about our visit.
 Our introduction began with a small Q&A session: